openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

   - Click the button above the table by name, generally used for batch operation button clicks
     - Parameter `title`, the text on the button above the table
     - Parameter `waitTime`, the waiting time after clicking, the default is 2 seconds
-    - Take the shut off operation of the instance in the close state `test/e2e/integration/pages/compute/instance.spec.js` as an example
+    - Take the shut off operation of the instance in the close state as an example: `test/e2e/integration/pages/compute/instance.spec.js`
       - Click the close button at the top of the form

     ```javascript